ethereum/EIPs/EIPS/eip-token-standard.md

 ## Implementation

+There are already plenty of ERC20-compliant tokens deployed on the Ethereum network and is the most widely used standard.
+Different implementations have been written by various teams that have different trade-offs: from gas saving to improved security.

-Different implementations are available at
+#### Example implementations are available at
 - https://github.com/OpenZeppelin/zeppelin-solidity/blob/master/contracts/token/StandardToken.sol
 - https://github.com/ConsenSys/Tokens/blob/master/Token_Contracts/contracts/StandardToken.sol

-Implentation adding the force 0 before calling approve again:
+#### Implementation adding the force 0 before calling approve again:
 - https://github.com/Giveth/minime/blob/master/MiniMeToken.sol

 ## Copyright